geneontology/noctua-models/doc/gaf-gpad-lego.md

 details of the cellular biology being described.

-This has lead to a number of incremental improvements, while retaining compatibility.
-Our file formats [are documented here](http://geneontology.org/page/go-annotation-file-formats), we also provide a brief summary here.
+This has lead to a number of incremental improvements, while retaining compatibility, ultimately leading to the new expressive LEGO format.

 ## Basic Annotation Formats: GAF and GPAD

+Our current production file formats [are documented here](http://geneontology.org/page/go-annotation-file-formats), we also provide a brief summary here.

 The original format was GAF (retrospectively called GAF-1), a 15 column format for association genes or other entities with GO terms.